 For his end time,

-we gathered by the bedside.
+and gathered by his bedside.

 Like the fresh faces on Auntie Em’s farm